jburger/jburger.github.io/_posts/2016-12-06-onions-docker.md

 ## Containers are not virtual machines
 <a name="differences"></a>
 Containers are the running instances of an image/tag.
-These [are different to virtual machines](http://stackoverflow.com/a/16048358) in a number of ways, primarily in terms of security.
+These [are different to virtual machines](http://stackoverflow.com/a/16048358) in some ways, primarily in terms of security.

 > Unlike a virtual machine, an elevated application running in a docker container can access the underlying host.
 >
-> So treat your containers as you would a server application: _use least priveledge as much as possible, and drop priveledge when no longer required._
+> So treat your containers as you would a server application: _use least privilege as much as possible, and drop privilege when no longer required._

 ## Containers are onions
 <a name="collab"></a>